 Advisor Name Description ping The ping advisor does not open a TCP connection with the servers, but instead reports whether the server responds to a ping.
 While the ping advisor may be used on any port, it is also designed for configurations using the wildcard port, over which multiple protocol traffic may be flowing.
-It is also useful for configurations using non-TCP protocols with their servers. рор3 The POP3 advisor opens a connection, waits for an initial message from the server, sends a quit command, closes the connection, and returns the elapsed time as a load. reach The reach advisor pings its target machines.
+It is also useful for configurations using non-TCP protocols with their servers. pop3 The POP3 advisor opens a connection, waits for an initial message from the server, sends a quit command, closes the connection, and returns the elapsed time as a load. reach The reach advisor pings its target machines.
 This advisor is also designed for the Dispatcher's high availability components to determine reachability of its reach targets.
 Its results flow to high availability component and do not appear in the manager report.
 Unlike the other advisors, the reach advisor starts automatically by the manager function of the Dispatcher component. sip The SIP advisor opens a connection, sends an OPTIONS request, waits for a response, closes the connection, and returns the elapsed time as a load.
-The SIP advisor that is supported runs on TCP only and requires an application to be installed on a server that responds to an OPTIONS request. smtp The SMTP advisor opens a connection, waits for an initial message from the server, sends a quit, closes the connection, and returns the elapsed time as a load. ssl The SSL advisor is a \(\Lambda\) ightweight\(\) advisor for SSL connections.
+The SIP advisor that is supported runs on TCP only and requires an application to be installed on a server that responds to an OPTIONS request. smtp The SMTP advisor opens a connection, waits for an initial message from the server, sends a quit, closes the connection, and returns the elapsed time as a load. ssl The SSL advisor is a △lightweight△ advisor for SSL connections.
 It does not establish a full SSL socket connection with the server.
 The SSL advisor opens a connection, sends an SSL CLIENT_HELLO request, waits for a response, closes the connection, and returns the elapsed time as a load.
-(See also the HTTPS advisor, which is a \(\Lambda\)heavyweight\(\) advisor for SSL connections.)
-Note: The SSL advisor has no dependency upon key management or certificates. ssl2http The ssl2http advisor starts and advises on the servers listed under port 443, but the advisor will open a socket to the "mapport∆ for HTTP requests.
+(See also the HTTPS advisor, which is a △heavyweight△ advisor for SSL connections.)
+Note: Be aware of the following: • The SSL advisor has no dependency upon key management or certificates.
+You might want to use the TLS advisor if you find that the SSL advisor is marking servers down, you know that the server is still up, and you see messages stating "No ciphers found." ssl2http The ssl2http advisor starts and advises on the servers listed under port 443, but the advisor will open a socket to the "mapport∆ for HTTP requests.

-Table 12.
-List of advisors (continued) ----------- --------- ---------- -------------
+Table 9.
+List of advisors (continued) --------------------------- -------------